arturogalan/vue-and-AWS-serverles/README.md

 ```sh
 npm run dev
 ```
-Then you should see the app deployed in the url specified by run dev command.
-Click on the examples to directly execute an example, or write a text and click encode to see the result
+Then you should see the app deployed in the url specified in console by run dev command.
+Click on the examples to directly execute them, or write a text and click encode/decode to see the result

 ![Limecode Webapp](/screenshots/webapp.png)